eqqorock/portfolio/tryhackme/README.md

-Place your TryHackeMe CTF exercise PDFs in this folder.
+Place your TryHackMe CTF exercise PDFs in this folder.

 Naming guidance:
 - Prefer filenames starting with a date in YYYY-MM-DD format, e.g. `2025-09-11 - Walkthrough.pdf`.